trustgraph/trustgraph-holochain/README.next.md

 1. Holochain Link `target` == TrustAtom `target` - entity being rated/reviewed/etc - one of:
     - `EntryHashB64`
     - `AgentPubKeyB64` (?)
-1. Holochain Link `tag` - formatted as UTF-8 string: one or more of:
+1. Holochain Link `tag` (max 999 bytes) - formatted as UTF-8 string: one or more of:
+  - TrustAtom header bytes: `[0xC5][0xA6]` (which together comprise the unicode character `Ŧ`)
+  - Direction byte:
+      - `[0x21][0x92]` (unicode `→`) means: HC target = TA target
+      - `[0x21][0xA9]` (unicode `↩`) means: HC target = TA source
-  - TrustAtom `content` - semantic info (eg sushi) - max 100 chars
+  - TrustAtom `content` - semantic info (eg sushi) - max 9xx bytes (max we can fit!)
+  - Separator: null byte `[0x00]`
   - TrustAtom `value` - rating ( `"-0.999999999"` to `"0.999999999"`) - max 12 chars
+  - Separator: null byte `[0x00]`
+  - Random 9 characters for bucketing purposes
+  - Separator: null byte `[0x00]`
-  - additional attributes - `EntryHashB64`, where the entry contains attributes formatted in: `BTreeMap<String, String>`
+  - Canonical data including additional attributes - `EntryHashB64`
+      - Entry contains attributes formatted in: `BTreeMap<String, String>`
+      - You will find full content here; if content exceeds link tag limts it ends with `…` as a hint
+      - If value is 1.0, we use "0.999999999" in link tag, but 1.0 here
+      - ~~Entry hash is raw bytes, not a string representation converted to bytes~~

+// search on base,
+// so have links in both directions?
+// or at the happ level, you can choose
+// which you treat as base
+// maybe reserve 1 byte at beginning -- bitmask which encodes direction and other things

+// maybe attributes contain source and target info, esp do not exist in DHT

 ## Link Tags